| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 slowing down metabolism for the winter season.
 So that's

+our hibernation theory.
 We have presented expert "textbook" opinions

 on the safety of calcium supplementation, along with the